-At the compensation committee's direction, our Chief Legal and Administrative Officer and our General Counsel, and other members of the human resources, legal and finance departments, assisted in a risk assessment of our compensation programs for 2018, including our executive compensation programs.
+At the compensation committee's direction, our Chief Human Resources Officer and other members of the human resources and finance departments assisted in a risk assessment of our compensation programs for 2018, including our executive compensation programs.
 Based on this assessment, we believe that our compensation programs' design promotes the creation of long-term value and discourages behavior that leads to excessive risk.
 The compensation committee reviewed and discussed the assessment, and the compensation committee concurred with management's assessment, that our compensation programs do not create risks that are reasonably likely to have a material adverse effect on our business.